10 Winter Surfing Destinations You Need to Check Out [Updated]

 5. Costa Rica

-Give yourself the rest and peace you deserve as you bid farewell to 2018 and welcome the exciting year ahead on an 8-day affordable surf camp in Santa Teresa, Puntarenas Province, with six days of surf lessons for all levels; organized social night and all meals included.
+Give yourself the rest and peace you deserve as you bid farewell to 2019 and welcome the exciting year ahead on an 8-day surf camp in Nosara, with six days of surf lessons for beginners and intermediate surfers.
+All daily meals and free use of surfing equipment in the afternoon are included in the package.

 Europe’s very own Hawaii, the chain of volcanic islands off the coast of Africa has long been on the international surfing map.
 Exposed to swells generated by the North Atlantic, with an abundance of consistent hollow reef breaks, year-round sunshine, and vibrant nightlife, the Canary Islands are where European surfers flock to during winter months.